 Personalize these with a monogram to make a stunningly unique wedding gift, or keep these for your own fairy garden wonderland.
 You can even play with different methods of painting and decorating to make something that is truly your own.

 People tend to toss their old cookie sheets, but they make such cute magnetic memo boards.
-A DIY magnetic memo board is useful for just about anywhere: keep it by the laundry to keep stuff from pockets, in your office for business cards and reminders, in the entryway as a decoration with cards and souvenirs.
+A DIY magnetic memo board is useful for just about anywhere: keep it by the laundry to keep stuff from pockets, in your office for business cards and reminders, or in the entryway as a decoration with cards and souvenirs.

 Once you get your sheet as clean as possible, spray it with a metal primer, wait to dry, then choose a lovely spray paint color for the board.
 Next, use mod podge to glue a cute backing out of fabric or craft paper.
 Finally, spray it with a glossy spray to keep it nice and neat for years to come!
-You can use a command adhesive strip to attach it to the wall when you’re ready to use.
+You can use a command adhesive strip to attach it to the wall when you’re ready to use it.

 People go crazy for antique mason jars, though you could certainly use new ones…we won’t tell anyone!